Bolandish/PHP-Instagram-Grabber/README.md

+24-11-2016 : Instagram closed the endpoint.
+We are trying figure out the new endpoint

 # Get instagram images by hashtag and user id!
 A workaround for the new Instagram policy to get images by hashtag and user id.
 No need for accesstoken :)